Carmen: Synopsis, Character Map

 Escamillo

-It’s nice to know that Carmen saved my life.
-I invite you all to the next bullfight in Seville.
+It’s good to know that Carmen saved my life.
+I invite you all to the next bullfight.

 Don José